-sort_by.scrub {scrubstring with argument (target="element-to-sort")} sort_by.modify {operation with argument (target="element-to-sort")}
+sort_by.scrub {scrubstring with argument (target="element-to-sort")} and/or sort_by.modify {operation with argument (target="element-to-sort")}

-- direction: Must be ascending or descending - for: Must be string, integer or datetime
+- direction: Must be ascending or descending

+- for: Must be string , integer or datetime

+- target: Sets the link between the value of element sort_by and the element-to-sort

-The sorting will be carried out using the value of sort_by , if properly linked to the element to sort with the argument target= , using either a string-order if for is a string or an integer-number-order if for is an integer or a datetime-order if for is a date/time.
+The sorting will be carried out using the value of sort_by, if properly linked to the element-to-sort with the argument target= , using either a string-order if for =string or an integer-number-order if for= integer or a datetime-order if for= date/time.
 In case of an integer or a datetime, the program will attempt to convert the value of sort_by to an integer or a date/time.
 If that fails, the sorting will fail with a warning.